Skip to content

 Other routes

-You could build up your skills and knowledge using free online learning resources that show you how to create vlogs and edit video and sound.
+You could develop your skills and knowledge using free online learning resources that show you how to create clips, podcasts and reels, as well as editing sound and adding effects.

 You could also take short courses in video editing run by film schools and private training providers.